Ayush-iitkgp/fastapi-python-service/README.md

 #### Create tables

-1. Exec into the docker container and connect to the database from local system using the url _postgres://postgres:postgres@postgres:5432/alpas_
+1. Exec into the docker container and connect to the database from container using the url _postgres://postgres:postgres@postgres:5432/alpas_

-2. Run the SQL script in create_table.sql file located in the db folder
+2. Run the SQL script in [create_table.sql](scripts/create_table.sql) file located in the db folder

 #### Insert data in the tables

 1. Exec into the docker container

-2. Change to `scripts` directory
+2. Change the working directory to `scripts` directory

 3. Run the command `python insert_data.json`